anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Epiphany 3

+In the RCL, it makes sense to see this Sunday as marking the beginning of the semicontinuous series in the respective Gospel, with the Gospel reading marking the beginning of Jesus' public ministry.
+Common Worship has a different approach, which emphasises the Epiphany season, partly by including John 2.1-11 in Year A (Epiphany 4) and Year B (Epiphany 3), in addition to Year C (Epiphany 2), and partly by setting the Candlemas Gospel reading for Epiphany 4 in Year C.

 Year A

 * **1 Corinthians 1.10-18** continues the series in 1 Corinthians 1-3 (without a gap), and is about divisions in the church.
 * **Matthew 4.12-23** is the beginning of Jesus' ministry, in 'Galilee of the Gentiles'. **Isaiah 9.1-4** continues in Isaiah, and is quoted in the Gospel reading, including: 'The people ... in darkness have seen a great light'. **Psalm 27.1, 4-12** (EV: 1, 4-9) says, 'The Lord is my light and my salvation'.

+Year B

+RCL has Mark 1.14-20 as the Gospel reading, which is replaced by John 2.1-11.

 ## Epiphany 4*